Dhananjay-shrivastav/CxxPrimerPlus/README.md

 		employee * pc[MAX];
 	For keyboard entry, the program should use a menu to offer the user the choice of which type of object to create.
-The menu should use a switch to use new to create an object of the desired type and to assign the object＊s address to a pointer in the pc array.
+The menu should use a switch to use new to create an object of the desired type and to assign the object"s address to a pointer in the pc array.
 Then that object can use the virtual setall() function to elicit the appropriate data from the user: pc[i]->setall(); // invokes function corresponding to type of object To save the data to a file, devise a virtual writeall() function for that purpose: